Historical Attractions in Southeast Michigan

 - Hours: 9 a.m.-5 p.m.
 Wednesday-Sunday; closed some holidays

-Find plenty of automotive history here.
-In addition to the 65-foot Hall of Honor mural, you can see a replica of the first gasoline-powered automobile – and a replica of Walter Reuther's dining room.
+Located beside the Henry Ford Museum in Dearborn, this place attracts automotive aficionados from all over the world.
+In addition to the 65-foot Hall of Honor mural, you can see a replica of the first gasoline-powered automobile – and a replica of UAW legend Walter Reuther's dining room.

 - Address: 315 E. Warren Ave., Detroit

 - Hours: 9 a.m.-5 p.m.
 Tuesday-Saturday, 1-5 p.m.
 Sunday; closed most Mondays and major holidays (note: open 9 a.m.-5 p.m.
 Mondays during February for Black History Month and 9 a.m.-7 p.m. on Martin Luther King Jr. Day)

 - Admission: $8/adults, $5/ages 3-12 and seniors 62-plus, free/under 3

 This mecca to African-American culture packs many activities and exhibits into its 125,000 square feet.
 The permanent A is for Africa exhibit, complete with 26 interactive learning stations, is designed for kids.
 Also, watch for monthly family events, ongoing temporary exhibits – and explore the 22,000-square-foot interactive core area that extends through 20 galleries.

 - Address: 1 Town Square, Wayne